 fbpx Skip to content

-Basic life support training provides the skills to help revive, resuscitate, or sustain a person who may be experiencing respiratory failure or cardiac arrest from any type of emergency, like a heart attack, stroke, drowning incident, obstructed airway, etc.
+Basic life support skills and training help you gain knowledge on how to revive, resuscitate, or sustain someone experiencing respiratory failure or cardiac arrest from emergencies like a heart attack, stroke, drowning incident, choking for adults, children and infants, foreign object airway obstruction (FOAO), etc.

 Life Support Priorities